esmaaaill/seoudi-automation/README.md

    ```

 3. **Configure**
-   - Update `src/test/resources/config.properties` for `baseUrl`, `storeSelectionUrl`, `browser` (chrome), and optionally credentials (`validEmail`, `validPassword`) for TC-01-01.
+   - Update `src/test/resources/config.properties` for `baseUrl`, `storeSelectionUrl`, `browser` (firefox), and optionally credentials (`validEmail`, `validPassword`) for TC-01-01.
    - Set `headless=false` if you want to see the browser window while debugging.
-   - If your network blocks WebDriverManager downloads, set `chromeDriverPath` to a local ChromeDriver binary to avoid skipped runs.
+   - If your network blocks WebDriverManager downloads, set `geckoDriverPath` to a local GeckoDriver binary to avoid skipped or failed runs.

 ## Running Tests
 - Default suite with parallel methods: